dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

   ends of the bridge lines.
 They are extensions of the bridge lines so they share the same `bridge_spacing`.
 However they are printed on top of supporting lines, so they are like normal lines.
 This means they have different line characteristics and ideally require different settings.
+Importantly their available space cross-section area can be very different, requiring different flows to fill that area without over/under extruding.

 The transition point between anchor and bridge lines ideally requires changing the line parameters.
-Note that sudden hops, line characteristic changes, and parameter changes can have undesirable artefacts from print speed and pressure changes, so it helps to minimize these changes and/or apply them slowly.
+Sudden hops, line characteristic changes, and parameter changes can have undesirable artefacts from print speed and pressure changes, so it helps to minimize these changes and/or apply them slowly.

-Note that these fundimental parameters are not what OrcaSlicer uses for specifying line and bridge parameters.
-Instead it uses an underlying model for the lines which are defined in terms of parameters for that model.
+These fundimental parameters are not what OrcaSlicer uses for specifying line and bridge parameters.
+Instead it uses an underlying extrusion model for the lines which are defined in terms of parameters for that model.
 These parameters are then translated internally into the fundimental parameters for printing.
 The models and parameters it uses are IMHO not very intuitive, so the models could be tweaked and better parameters exposed.

-Any model ultimately needs to be able to express the fundimental line parameters using model parameters that are easy to understand and correspond to important physical characteristics of the resulting line.
+Any extrusion model ultimately needs to be able to express the fundimental line parameters using model parameters that are easy to understand and correspond to important physical characteristics of the resulting line.
 Ideally they should have minimal coupling between how they map to the important characteristics, so changing one parameter to change one characteristic should not require changing other parameters to preserve other characteristics.

 The important characteristics of any line are;

-* the vertical `line height` used by the line excluding any kind of model overlap with lines above or below.
-This is the vertical space reserved by the line, so `N` lines above each other should have a height of `N*line_height`.
+* the vertical `line height` used by the line excluding any kind of modeled overlap with lines above or below.
+This is the vertical space used by the line, so `N` lines above each other should have a height of `N*line_height`.

-* the horizontal `line_spacing` used by the line excluding any kind of overlap with adjacent lines.
-This is the horizontal space reserved by the line, so N adjacent lines beside each other should be `N*line_spacing` wide.
-Note that OrcaSlicer doesn't use `line_spacing` and instead uses the model's internal `line_width` which is wider than `line_spacing`.
-IMHO this is not ideal because `line_width` doesn't reflect the line geometry of adjacent lines for overall dimensional accuracy, but instead includes an extra overlapped "bulge" that varies with `layer_height` which really only applies at the external perimeters.
+* the horizontal `line_spacing` used by the line excluding any kind of modeled overlap with adjacent lines.
+This is the horizontal space used by the line, so N adjacent lines beside each other should be `N*line_spacing` wide.
+Note OrcaSlicer doesn't use `line_spacing` and instead uses the model's internal `line_width` which is wider than `line_spacing`.
+IMHO this is not ideal because `line_width` doesn't reflect the line geometry of adjacent lines for overall dimensional accuracy, but instead includes an extra "bulge" of overlap with the adjacent lines that varies with `layer_height`.
+This bulge really only matters at the external perimeters for outer-wall lines.

 * the degree of physical `line_contact` for bonding or space between adjacent lines.
 This is how tightly the extruded lines are packed together or spaced